mass0n30/RetroGameAtlas/README.md

 TODO:
   ** I can worry about fixing CLS to be a good rating upon every render and fetch after trying to see if I can integrate ebay and speedrun wrc data, since I want to complete those for anything thoughts of actually publishing project publicly, considering design, MVP, mobile wrapping, ect. , tasks such as CLS can wait for now.

-  - Screenshots in a carosel
-  - search debounce?
-  - perhaps change the original consoles to right platforms (like the wii snes games before 2006)
   - Either mesh duplicate gamedata or delete duplicates (platform or regional releases causing duplicates??)
   - Re look into design principles for UI and consider mobile React wrapper? before further design changes